notcis/test-nodejs/README.md

 - Uses ESM (`type: module`), Node >= 18.
 - Add more routes by creating files in `controllers` and wiring them in `routes`.
 - For security headers, consider adding `helmet`.

+## Fix if "type": "module"

+starting your app through a **CommonJS wrapper** that dynamically imports your ESM code.

+- Add a CommonJS startup file and point Plesk to it **"server.cjs"**.
+- Startup file: src/server.cjs